 All Boards make recruiting mistakes.
 They carefully vet and enthusiastically elect a new Board member.
-They hold an orientation, provide information about the organization’s programs, set meeting dates a year in advance and yet the new member doesn’t meet expectations.
+They hold an orientation, provide information about the organization’s programs, set meeting dates a year in advance, and yet the new member doesn’t meet expectations.
 They don’t show up to meetings, they skip fundraising events, they avoid committee work, and take up valuable space on the Board.

-Common Board contract expectations include the following:
+Common board member contracts include the following:

 - Attend at least X% of board meetings

-- Participate in all Board meetings and Board committee meetings using fair, independent judgment, and due care in conducting the business of organization
+- Participate in all Board meetings and Board committee meetings using fair, independent judgment, and due care in conducting the business of the organization

-- Recuse yourself from any discussions or votes on matters that amount to a conflict of interest with organization
+- Recuse yourself from any discussions or votes on matters that amount to a conflict of interest with the organization

-- Be loyal to the organization, always exercising Board powers in the primary interest of organization, and not primarily for the interest of yourself or others
+- Be loyal to the organization, always exercising Board powers in the primary interest of the organization, and not primarily for the interest of yourself or others

 - Keep all organization matters confidential